libdebug/libdebug/docs/source/index.rst

 Quick Start
 ====================================
 Welcome to libdebug!
-This powerful Python library automates the debugging of binary executables, providing a robust, user-friendly interface that simplifies and accelerates your workflow.
+This powerful Python library can be used to debug your binary executables programmatically, providing a robust, user-friendly interface.

-Debugging multithreaded applications used to be a nighmare, but libdebug has a simple handling of Hook, hijack, and manage signals and syscalls with a simple API.
-You have full control over the debugging process, down to the signal level.
+Debugging multithreaded applications can be a nightmare, but libdebug has you covered.
+Hook, hijack, and manage signals and syscalls with a simple API.

-Join the community of developers who trust libdebug for their debugging needs.
-Simplify your debugging process and take control with libdebug today!

 Supported Architectures
 -----------------------